Speciesism: Arguments in favor

 Robert Nozick notes that if species membership is irrelevant, then this would mean that endangered animals have no special claim.

-Religious

 The Rev. John Tuohey, founder of the Providence Center for Health Care Ethics, writes that the logic behind the anti-speciesism critique is flawed, and that, although the animal rights movement in the United States has been influential in slowing animal experimentation, and in some cases halting particular studies, no one has offered a compelling argument for species equality.

-Some proponents of speciesism believe that animals exist so that humans may make use of them.
-They state that this special status conveys special rights, such as the right to life, and also unique responsibilities, such as stewardship of the environment.
-This belief in human exceptionalism is often rooted in the Abrahamic religions, such as the Book of Genesis 1:26: "Then God said, 'Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground.'"
-Some Christian theologists assert that dominion refers to stewardship, not ownership.
-Jesus Christ taught that a person is worth more than many sparrows.
-But the Imago Dei may be personhood itself, although we humans have only achieved efficiencies in educating and otherwise acculturating humans.
-Proverbs 12:10 says that "Whoever is righteous has regard for the life of his beast, but the mercy of the wicked is cruel."